L-Sherry/Localize-me/Documentation.md

   to e.g. replace some characters by others to work around font issues.
   See *Translations* for details.

-- `patch_font` (Function): This function is called as part of the PNG font patching process.
-It is called each time a font image is loaded, and the callback should patch the font accordingly.
+- `patch_base_font` (Function): This optional function is called as part of the PNG font patching process.
+It is called once for each font type when the base font image (with white text) is loaded.
+See *PNG fonts* for details.
+  If `base_patch_font` is not specified but `patch_font` is, then `patch_font` is called instead, due to backward compatibility.
+This behavior may be removed in the future.
+- `patch_font` (Function): This optional function is called each time a colored PNG font is loaded.
+It is not called for white text unless `patch_base_font` is defined.
+If `patch_base_font` is defined but `patch_font` isn't, then Localize-Me will automatically recolor the patched white font returned by `patch_base_font`.
+If defined, it should patch the PNG font.
-- `pre_patch_font` (AsyncFunction): If your language is selected, then this function is called for each font type before the first call to `patch_font`.
+- `pre_patch_font` (AsyncFunction): If your language is selected, then this function is called for each font type before the first call to `patch_base_font`.
-  This function is provided in case asynchronous operations are required (such as loading another image, for example), since `patch_font` cannot be asynchronous.
+  This function is provided in case asynchronous operations are required (such as loading another image, for example), since `patch_base_font` and `patch_font` cannot be asynchronous.
+It is also possible to completely override the font image there.

 - `format_number` (Function): If set, then Localize-Me will patch the number formatting and use this callback to format numbers.
 See *Number formatting*